Updated: January 28, 2022

 However, when it comes to ROI computation, it’s always good to start with a simple and general approach.

-Second, do a survey of your planned location.
+Second, survey your planned location.
 Determine how many customers you can conservatively get in a day.
 This will give you an idea of your gross daily sales and the net daily income (profit)

 So as an example, let’s say that your start-up will be 2 Million and the projected monthly expenses will total P500,000.
 Then we have these rough estimates with regards to your sales and income: